 I have a pair of comfy fleece pants that I dearly love but like most fleece fabric they collect pet hair, lint and get ugly balls on them.
 They looked so bad I was about to throw them away when I came up with a solution.
 I take a regular bristle hair brush and lay the pants flat then just brush them one way, then the other.
-This brushing not only removes the lint and hair, it also removes those nasty balls that you get on fleece!
-I'm not kidding when I say they look like new again!

 Make sure the brush is an old fashioned (plastic) bristle brush, and not one of the newer metal or hard plastic styling brushes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Does anyone know how to get urine smells out of fleece?
 My son isn't night-time potty trained yet, and sometimes his diaper leaks.
 His fleece sleepwear and fleece blanket are both stinky even after having been washed twice.
 I've tried (one at a time, not all at once!)
 Oxyclean, baking soda, regular bleach (just a tiny bit since I don't want to ruin the colors of the fleece), and vinegar along with the usual laundry detergent.We're allergic to the perfumes in the anti-static rinses like Bounce, so that's a no go; besides, I want to REMOVE the pee smell, not mask it.
 Any help would be greatly appreciated!

 I know that if you wash clothes with real vanilla it will remove smoke odors (like from a house fire) It might be worth a shot.
 You have to use the real stuff not the imitation extract.
 I would probably use anywhere from 1/4 to a full cup depending on the size of the wash load.

 Also, I believe febreeze makes a "Free" formula.
 You may try a bit in your wash.